 - Complete and accurate records of students' grades and attendance must be kept for every class.
 Based on each school's attendance procedure an automated phone call is made daily in reference to students who were absent and/or tardy.
-Grades and attendance must be up to date at all times and will be checked periodically by the administration. - In order to receive a grade, a student's attendance must be in accordance with School Board policy.
-Students must attend school in order to receive a grade.
-A student's attendance mst be in accordance with School Board Policy. - Students are not to take attendance. - If a student is to be absent from a class for the purpose of helping a teacher to do work for the school (pictures, newspaper, band, etc.), approval must be given in advance by the student's assigned teacher. - Attendance will be taken daily by the teacher.
+Grades and attendance must be up to date at all times and will be checked periodically by the administration. - Students must attend school in order to receive a grade.
+A student's attendance must be in accordance with School Board Policy. - Students are not to take attendance. - If a student is to be absent from a class for the purpose of helping a teacher to do work for the school (pictures, newspaper, band, etc.), approval must be given in advance by the student's assigned teacher. - Attendance will be taken daily by the teacher.
 Students who have a school approved activity absence are not to be listed on the official record of absence but the absence and reason should be indicated in the teacher's record book.
 All other absences shall be reported in accordance with school procedures. - No student is to leave the school grounds to run an errand for any employee of the school system during the time they are under the jurisdiction of the school.